calibreapp/cli/CLI_COMMANDS.md

 ### calibre site download-snapshot-artifacts [options]

-Downloads the artifacts of a snapshot to ./snapshot-artifacts/<id>
+Download the artifacts of a Snapshot to ./snapshot-artifacts/<id>.
+Includes: lighthouse.json, render progress screenshots, render progress MP4 video, HAR file (request log) and all other metrics and data available through the Calibre interface.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--id`: The id of the snapshot,
+  * `--id`: The id of the Snapshot.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site get-snapshot-metrics [options]

-Get the metrics of a given snapshot
+Get all metrics of a given Snapshot.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--snapshot`: The identifying id of a snapshot,
+  * `--snapshot`: The id of a Snapshot.,
   * `--json`: Outputs the results of the command in JSON format.,
   * `--csv`: Outputs the results of the command in CSV format.

 ### calibre site metrics [options]

-Get timeseries metrics for a given site
+Get time-series metrics for a selected Site.

 Flags: